Presenters

 Selina McGinnis

-Selina McGinnis (they/them/she/her) is a certified product and user experience designer.
+Selina McGinnis (they/them/she/her) is a certified Product and User Experience Designer.
 They have worked in technology in B.C.’s post-secondary sector for over 10 years solving student, administrator, and instructor woes through technology product design, service, and process design.
 Selina’s diverse background spans agriculture, entomology, research, emergency management, coaching, and the art of transforming nearly anything into a game.
 Notably, they possess a penchant for accumulating hobbies, much to the chagrin of their spouse.

 Gwen Nguyen